kostyade/ys-test-quiz/README.md

 #### What's done:

   - String parser with proper validations of proper symbols and person presence
-  - Shortest Path (by time, as turns are equal to moves forward) finding logic
+  - Shortest Path finding logic(by time, as turns are equal to moves forward)
   - Custom sprites animations
   - Simple path tracing animation